MatthewMSaucedo/CarWorld/README.md

 ### CDK: Structure and Deployment
 <p>
-  All of Car World's infrastructure is automatically generated through AWS CDK (<em>infrastructure as Code</em>).
+  All of Car World's infrastructure is automatically generated through AWS CDK (<em>Infrastructure as Code</em>).
   The following diagram shows the file hierarchy, as it pertains to the CDK and infra.
 </p>